-In our opinion, the District complied with the compliance requirements for the Measure "S" General Obligation Bond proceeds listed and tested above.
+In our opinion, the District complied with the compliance requirements for the Measure "S" General Obligation Bond proceeds listed and tested above, except as described in the findings and responses section of the report.

 This report is intended for the information of the Board of Education, management and the Citizens' Bond Oversight Committee; however, this report is a matter of public record.